 Cuba became a Spanish colony in 1492 and the most important source of raw sugar in the 18th century before being crowned as the Pearl of Antilles.
 Although Spain had to engage in numerous bloody battles and costly campaigns against independence movements, it was able to hold Cuba up to 1898 when it lost the colony to the American in the Spanish-American War.
 Even though Cuba attained full independence, it remained overshadowed by the US due to its proximity to the outside world and endowment of natural resources.

-Cuba comprises of the main Island of Cuba and other smaller minor archipelagos.
-To the south, Cuba borders Florida and the Bahamas, Haiti to the west, and Jamaica to the north.
+Cuba comprises of the main island of Cuba and other smaller minor archipelagos.
+To the north, Cuba shares maritime borders with Florida and the Bahamas, Haiti to the east, and Jamaica to the west.
 Cuba’s strategic location makes it a very crucial country in North America.
 It is the only waterway from the Gulf of Mexico to the Atlantic Sea and to the outside world.
 Since the agricultural foundation of the United States lies between the Appalachian and the Rocky Mountains, Cuba has played its role by being the central point of trade through where excess production got and still gets its way to the US.

 Tourism plays a crucial role in the American economy as it attracts over two million visitors and investors from across the globe annually.
 The country treasures 257 national monuments, 7 natural reserves, 13 fauna refuge sanctuaries, 7 UNESCO World Heritage Sites, a favorable climate, beautiful beaches, and an array of colonial history, and cultural heritage.
 During the Cuban Revolution, trade embargos and travel bans were imposed by the government particularly on US citizens visiting Cuba.
 Although neighboring countries like Canada we able to restore their relations with Cuba, the US remained under the embargoes.
 However, former US President Barrack Obama restored diplomatic relations with Cuba and this is expected to boost tourism not only for the benefit of Cuba but also for the North American continent.